We welcome volunteers on many of our wards and departments

-A volunteer is any individual who offers to participate in activities at or for NUH on either campus, or for any organisation and agencies which have an agreement to provide a voluntary service to NUH.
+A volunteer is any individual who offers to participate in activities at or for Nottingham University Hospitals (NUH) on either campus, or for any organisation or agency which have an agreement to provide a voluntary service to NUH.
 Volunteers do not receive any remuneration for their activities other than out-of-pocket expenses.

 - Those who offer their services directly to NUH and are inducted and managed by the voluntary services department